Standard Model Derivation from a 4-d Pseudo-Conformal Field Theory: BOGOLIUBOV'S PERTURBATIVE QFT

+where $S_{n}(x_{1},x_{2}...x_{n})$ depends on the complete free field functions (the local Poincar\'{e} representations of the particles) and not its separate "positive" and "negative" frequency parts.
+That is, the S-matrix is an operator in the Fock space of free relativistic particles.
+It satisfies the following axioms \

+where $\phi (x)$ denotes the free particle fields and $x\precsim y$ means $ x^{0}<y^{0}$ or $(x-y)^{2}<0$.
+A general solution of these conditions is the Dyson form of the time evolution unitary matrix (S-matrix) \

+where $\Lambda _{n}(x,x_{1}...x_{n})$ are quasilocal quantities, which permit the renormalization process.
+This order by order construction of a finite S-matrix (with possibly infinite hamiltonian and lagrangian) provides a well established algorithm to distinguish renormalizable with non-renormalizable interaction lagrangians\cite{BOG1980}.

+The advantage of the BMP procedure is that it can be used in the opposite sense.
+Knowing the Poincar\'{e} representations, they are identified with "free particles" with precise mass and spin.
+Then they are described with the corresponding free fields, which are used to write down an effective interaction lagrangian, suggested by the fundamental dynamics.
+In the present case, the fundamental dynamics is the PCFT and the particles are the solitonic solutions and their corresponding potentials which satisfy the wave equations.
+The suggested interaction takes the place of the "correspondence principle" in the BMP procedure.
+The order by order computation introduces counterterms to the action (with up to first order derivatives).
+If the number of the forms of the counterterms is finite, the action is normalizable and the model is considered compatible with quantum mechanics.

+Epstein-Glaser\cite{EpGl} noticed that the renormalization procedure is an artifact of the improper replacement of the Dyson time-ordering with the step function (distribution).
+The multiplication of this distribution with the Wightman distributions \textbf{is not} mathematically permitted.
+They developed a proper regularization procedure using the scale function.
+This is very well described in the first book of Scharf\cite{Sch1}.
+In his second book\cite{Sch2}, Scharf used the operational Krein structure to annihilate order by order the non-physical modes of the free fields.
+These two ameliorations made the Bogoliubov procedure an algorithmic Poincar\'{e} group harmonic expansion of the S-matrix as an operator distribution valued in the Gelfand rigged Hilbert-Fock space\cite{BOG1975}

+of the tempered distributions, where the space $\mathcal{S}( \mathbb{R} ^{n})$ is dense in $L^{2}( \mathbb{R} ^{n})$ relative to the supremum definition topology.
+Hence we only need now is to found the asymptotic fields (particles).
+The existence of the electron LCR-structure with its gravitational and electromagnetic potentials "triggers" the algorithmic process, providing the entire S-matrix of quantum electrodynamics.

-The Kerr-Newman electrified spacetime is one of the physically interesting solutions.
-It admits two geodetic and shear free null congruences, which are related with the Kerr polynomial (\ref{g9}).
-It also admits two commuting killing vectors, which are identified with the time-translation and $z$ -rotation generators of the Poincar\'{e} group.
+The Kerr-Newman electrified spacetime is one of the physically interesting solutions in general relativity.
+It admits two geodetic and shear free null congruences, which are related with the Kerr polynomial (\ref{g10a}).
+It also admits two commuting killing vectors, which are identified with the time-translation and $z$-rotation generators of the Poincar\'{e} group.
 Carter's\cite{CART1968} discovery that the gyromagnetic ratio of the Kerr-Newman manifold is fermionic (that of the electron $g=2$)\cite{N-W1974} shocked the community of general relativists.
 Many tried to identify the Kerr-Newman spacetime with the electron without success.
-It is in the present context of PCFT that this calculation finds the right connection with the electron.